5th Street Market construction is now complete and new tenants are in the queue. The expansion bodes well for local farm to table food and drink.

 In November 2020 Alesong Brewing and Blending opened its second tasting location, Alesong on 5th, at the existing Public Market, taking over the space previously occupied as the Sweet Cheeks Winery tasting room.

 In the wake of relaxed COVID-19 restrictions in Lane County, Alesong extended its operation from bottle sales only to include tasting hours from 12 PM to 8 PM.
 Brewery patio members enjoy special perks from Noon to 5 PM every Friday, Saturday and Sunday.
 Their new downtown location is pouring a variety of signature barrel-aged beers on tap paired with a few noshing plates.

 New home on tap for Lane County Farmers Market

-Starting April 3, 2021, the Lane County Farmers Market will be relocating a few blocks north of its Park Blocks location while construction begins on the new market venue.
+Starting April 3, 2021, the Lane County Farmers Market will be relocating a few blocks north of its Park Blocks location to the 5th Street Market neighborhood while construction begins on the new market venue.
 Eventually, the renovated location will allow the farmers market to more than double its space from the current 65 vendors to sell and market their products.
 A new covered structure for weather and a conjoined indoor-outdoor space are in the plans.